If you’re wondering what exactly the purrr package does, then this blog post is for you.

 Finally, let’s return to the

 dat2 list and consider how to reformat the Date column as a Date instead of a Factor.
 The easiest way to deal with this would have been to use the

 read_csv function from the readr package instead of

 read.csv.
 But in the interest of demonstrating some more purrr functionality, let’s pretend we can’t do that.
 Further, let’s pretend we don’t know which columns are Factor, but we would like to convert them to Date if they are Factor.
 This time we give a purrr solution first.

 To do this we nest one map function in another.
 The first one is

-dmap_if allows us to define a condition to dictate whether or not we apply the function.
+modify_if.
+This allows us to define a condition to dictate whether or not we modify a list element.
 In this case the condition is determined by

 is.factor returns TRUE, then we apply the